advancedAgritek-BB/coinTrader2.0/README.md

 `symbol_filter.http_timeout`.
 The internal `_refresh_tickers` helper now skips any symbols missing from `exchange.markets` to avoid unnecessary fetch attempts.
+It also warns and skips caching when the ticker API returns errors or empty results so zero-volume entries don't pollute the liquidity cache.
 Pairs passing these checks are then scored with `analyze_symbol` which computes a strategy confidence score.
 Only the highest scoring symbols are traded each cycle.